mapninja/Earthsys144/docs/announcement_week06_assignments_spring_2026.md

-# Week 06 Assignment Announcement: Remote Sensing, Movement Modeling, Interpolation, and Planet Imagery
+# Week 06 Assignment Announcement: Remote Sensing, Movement Modeling, and Interpolation

 Dear Students,

-This week extends raster analysis into **remote sensing**, **terrain-based movement modeling**, **sampling and interpolation**, and **commercial satellite imagery workflows**.
+This week extends raster analysis into **remote sensing**, **terrain-based movement modeling**, and **sampling and interpolation**.
 The common thread is that raster data are not just pictures: they are grids of values that can be filtered, transformed, modeled, compared, exported, and interpreted.

 The Week 06 materials now follow this sequence:

 1. **TURN IN - Basic Remote Sensing with Google Earth Engine**
 2. **TURN IN - Tobler's Hiker Function: Modeling Movement and Terrain-Based Distance**
 3. **TURN IN - Sampling & Interpolation with QGIS**
-4. **TURN IN - Introducing Planet.com Satellite Imagery**
+4. **OPTIONAL - Introducing Planet.com Satellite Imagery**
 5. **OPTIONAL - Pan-Sharpen Landsat Imagery with HSV Color Transformation**

 ## What You Should Complete This Week